AlvieTheGreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script2 :Displays the content of the /etc/passwd file. script3 :Displays the content of /etc/passwd and /etc/hosts together or at once script4 :Displays the last 10 lines of /etc/passwd
+script2 :Displays the content of the /etc/passwd file. script3 :Displays the content of /etc/passwd and /etc/hosts together or at once script4 :Displays the last 10 lines of /etc/passwd script5 :Display the first 10 lines of /etc/passwd